Object composition: Composite types in C

-In this example, the primitive (noncomposite) types int, enum {job_seeking, professional, non_professional, retired, student} and the composite array type char[] are combined to form the composite structure Person.
-Each Person structure then "has an" age, name, and an employment type.
+In this example, the primitive (non-composite) types int, enum Employment and the composite array type char[] are combined to form the composite structure struct Person.
+Each struct Person structure then "has an" age, name, and an employment type.

 Timeline of composition in various languages

 C calls a record a struct or structure; object-oriented languages such as Java, Smalltalk, and C++ often keep their records hidden inside objects (class instances); languages in the ML family simply call them records.
 COBOL was the first widespread programming language to support records directly; ALGOL 68 got it from COBOL and Pascal got it, more or less indirectly, from ALGOL 68.
 Common Lisp provides structures and classes (the latter via the Common Lisp Object System).